kostasafe/Parallel_Programming/README.md

-Trying to improve the c file given with the use of SSE instructions, Thread Programming for performance improvments!
+Trying to improve the .c file given with the use of SSE instructions, Thread Programming for performance improvments!
 PROJECT UNFINISHED!!